The Postponement

 "The Postponement" is the 112th episode of the NBC sitcom Seinfeld, and the second episode of the seventh season.
 It aired in the U.S. on September 28, 1995.
-The story picks up from the plot of the previous episode, as an increasingly agitated George tries to postpone his engagement to Susan Ross, and Elaine reacts to the news of the engagement with extreme bitterness and jealousy.
-"The Postponement" also initiated the plot thread of Kramer suing Java World for serving him an excessively hot cup of coffee.
+In this episode, the newly-engaged George needs to disappoint Susan Ross by postponing their wedding; Elaine confides her jealousy of George to a rabbi with no sense of privacy; and Kramer smuggles a latte into a movie down his pants.